North Carolina’s mail-in ballot deadline extension upheld in federal court

 Millions of Americans are casting ballots by mail for the first time this year because of concerns about the risks of in-person voting associated with covid-19.
 In North Carolina, the state board of elections voted unanimously in September to extend the deadline to receive mail-in ballots to Nov.
 12 in response to concerns from the North Carolina Alliance for Retired Americans.

-North Carolina is a critical battleground state, with polls showing President Trump and former vice president Joe Biden running in a dead heat.
+North Carolina is a critical battleground state, with polls showing Trump and former vice president Joe Biden running in a dead heat.
 The president won North Carolina in 2016, and along with Florida, it is seen as crucial to his reelection efforts.

 Republican legislative leaders tried to block the extension in state and federal court.
 A District Court judge rejected their request for an injunction because of concerns about changing voting rules so close to an election.
 The lawmakers then asked the appeals court to intervene.

 In its ruling, the majority said the courts must defer to state election officials to regulate their own voting procedures.
+The court noted that North Carolina election officials regularly extend the state’s ballot receipt deadlines in response to hurricanes, as they did in each of the past two years.

 “Recent actions of the Supreme Court make clear that it is up to a state to decide what election procedures are in effect on Election Day, and not federal courts,” Judge Diana Motz wrote in a separate concurring opinion.